Criteria of professional production. Part 1

 Part 3.
 DJ-friendly arrangement

-I believe, sound design is the main criteria of professionally-made tracks.
-Even if your track has some amazing ideas and musical content (which I’m not talking about in this article), but if sound design doesn’t match the sub-standard, it sounds poor.
+I believe sound design is the main criterion of professionally-made tracks.
+Even if your track has some amazing ideas and musical content (which I’m not talking about in this article), but if the sound design doesn’t match the sub-standard, it sounds poor.
 Keep in mind that vice versa isn’t necessarily true: a musically poor but professionally-made track can be a dancefloor hit.

 Here is some advice:

-- Learn the basics.
-I’m talking about synthesis, sampling techniques, processing, modulation and other fundamental aspects of music production in general, which are essential for sound design as well.
+Learn the basics.
+I’m talking about synthesis, sampling techniques, processing, modulation and other fundamental aspects of music production in general, which are also essential for sound design.

-- When you think you’ve learned enough, learn more.
-Make sure to invest your time in learning new things, new technologies, new tricks.
+Keep learning.
+When you think you’ve learned enough, learn more.
+Make sure to invest your time in learning new things, technologies, and tricks.
 In fact, as a music producer and as a professional, you should never stop learning.
-Luckily, the internet opens huge possibilities for education — you can easily find courses, online schools, master-classes, communities, blogs, and millions of free tutorials.
+Luckily, the internet opens huge possibilities for education — you can easily find courses, online schools, master classes, communities, blogs, and millions of free tutorials.

-- Be creative.
-There is nothing wrong in using sample packs or presets, but use it wisely.
-Rather than use it as it is, do some processing: tweak, resample, reverse, chop, and more weird things.
-That’s where real creativity comes in!
+Be creative.
+There is nothing wrong with using sample packs or presets, but use them wisely.
+Rather than use it as it is, do some clever processing: tweak, resample, reverse, chop, and do more weird things.
+Watch the video on how John 00 Fleming turns an ordinary guitar sample sound into a lush trance pad:

-In next instalment, we’ll talk about transitions between parts of the track.
+In the next instalment, we’ll talk about transitions between parts of the track.

 Don’t want to be annoying, but can you share at least some secrets how did you move from kick and bass stage one to kick and bass stage two? :-)